costhetadev/federation-proposal/PROPOSAL.md

 ## 10. Status and versioning

 v0.2, draft.
 One detector, one operator, one attestation per certificate.
 Changes from v0.1: added §5 (derivation and bias), with rejection sampling and domain separation now normative; rewrote §7 with combined derivation over the quorum, two-phase commitment between nodes, and timeout parameters; declared the settlement dependency in §9.
 OQ-1 and OQ-4 are resolved and folded into §7.
 Changes to this proposal are versioned in the public repository; releases are archived with a DOI.
-Implementations should treat all fields not defined here as reserved.
+This version: https://doi.org/10.5281/zenodo.21919397 · All versions: https://doi.org/10.5281/zenodo.21901353 · Repository: https://github.com/costhetadev/federation-proposal · Implementations should treat all fields not defined here as reserved.

 ---